manudragon333/qdb/_DRAFT.md

-# Draft the topics to be covered in this file.
+# Draft the topics to be covered

 - Web workers, Service Workers